 “Easter Sunday” wastes some time where Koy, who’s best known as a stand-up comedian, has to have a scene where he does a version of his stand-up act.
 This inept scene takes place during a church service, where it goes from the priest Father Hildo (played by Rodney Perry) publicly shaming Joe for not donating enough money to the church, to Joe getting in front of the congregation and doing low-rent, stand-up comedy to win over the crowd.
 Yes, it’s as bad as it sounds.

 The movie’s ways of depicting Filipino culture and Filipino American culture are superficial at best and mishandled at worst.
 There are the expected close-up shots of Filipino food on dining tables, which is something that is very easy to do in a movie.
-What’s much harder to do, specially in a comedy, is depiciting Filipino cultural pride in an authentic way that doesn’t pander to negative clichés.
+What’s much harder to do, especially in a comedy, is depiciting Filipino cultural pride in an authentic way that doesn’t pander to negative clichés.
 For example, in the “Easter Sunday” subplot about Manny Pacquiao’s boxing gloves, Joe insists that only someone of Filipino heritage can own the gloves, which is just a phony and cumbersome way to drag out the hijinks related these boxing gloves.